Images of the Different Dahlia Varieties

 Smaller Dahlia varieties – size classifications

-Smaller Dahlias are also often classified by size, usually for exhibition purposes.
+Smaller dahlia types are also often classified by size, usually for exhibition purposes.
 The classifications are as follows (the abbreviations noted are used below in relation to the cultivars listed):

 - Dwarf bedding dahlias (DW.B) – plants grow up to 60cm (24 in) in height.